roblav96/ios-runtime-docs/types/ObjC-Categories.md

 They will be exposed as static methods on the JavaScript constructor function or instance methods and properties on the prototype object generated for `NSURL` (see [Objective-C Classes](ObjC-Classes.md)).

-> **NOTE:** This applies also for Objective-C categories added by third-party frameworks.
+> **NOTE:** This applies also to Objective-C categories added by third-party frameworks.

 You can use them from JavaScript:
 ``` javascript